jillibus/Vechicle-Identification/README.md

 ---
 # GOAL:
-> Create a Image Recognition Model, using the simplest form of the model, that will recognize whether or not a vehicle is present in a photo from our data set.
+> Create a Image Recognition Model, using the simplest form of the Model, that will recognize whether or not a vehicle is present in a photo from our data set.

 ### Description of the data exploration analysis phase of the project:

 > The data exploration phase of this project was a challenge for our team.
-The raw data from Stanford University came in MatLab format, which had to be processed for analysis in Pandas DataFrame.
+The raw data from Stanford University came in MatLab format, which had to be processed for analysis in a Pandas DataFrame.
 We will be evaluating the images to determine what features we want to capture for the dataset and then store into database tables.

 > The following outlines the steps that were taken to get things crackalakin'

-> Due to the metadata being written in *Matlab*, not a familiar format that we've worked with before, such as a CSV, it was converted into a DataFrame and then loaded into our AWS Database.
+> Due to the metadata being written in *Matlab*, which is not a familiar format for the team like csv, it was converted into a DataFrame and then loaded into our AWS Database.

-**A)** In order to be able to load and read the metadata files, we found an example of how to extract the data into from MatLab and convert it into Python DataFrames then we used sqlalchemy to upload the DataFrames into the PostgreSQL database. :arrow_right:  <a href="https://github.com/jillibus/Vehicle-Identification/blob/manghel/stanford_readdata.ipynb"> stanford_readdata.ipynb </a>
+**A)** In order to be able to load and read the metadata files, we found an example of how to extract the data from MatLab and convert it into Python DataFrames.
+Then we used SQLAlchemy to upload the DataFrames into the PostgreSQL database. :arrow_right:  <a href="https://github.com/jillibus/Vehicle-Identification/blob/manghel/stanford_readdata.ipynb"> stanford_readdata.ipynb </a>

-* The images were divided into two (2) sets, a training and testing one.
+* The images were divided into two (2) sets, a training set and a testing set.
 Each of the images were numbered and named the same.
-* The metadata  was split into three (3) different pieces, each for the labels, training and testing set.
+* The metadata  was split into three (3) different pieces,  one each for the labels, training and testing set.
 These were created into separate DataFrames as can be seen below:

 * Created DataFrame **labels** for definition of types of cars in the dataset.
 <img src='images/df_labels2.png' width=40% height=5%/>